nap23carc/scripts/README.md

 #Scripts

-These are shared scripts used by Research Computing Facilitators from CARC@UNM
+These are shared scripts used by Research Computing Facilitators from CARC@UNM.